miguelmota/golang-for-nodejs-developers/README.md

 ### buffers
 ---

-Examples of how to allocate a buffer, write in big or little endian format, and encode to a hex string.
+Examples of how to allocate a buffer, write in big or little endian format, encode to a hex string, and check if buffers are equal.

 #### Node.js